How To Create A To Do List In WordPress

 Priority Labels

-Here you can customize the labels for important, normal and lowest (low) priority items …
+This section lets you customize your labels for prioritizing highest (important), normal and low items …

-Items prioritized as “important” are colour-coded in red in your lists and lowest priority items display in a lighter shade of grey …
+Highest priority items display in red and low priority items display in a lighter shade of grey …

 Show To-Do Item ID